BCDA-APS/pvWebMonitor/docs/source/configuration/index.rst

 service running on your workstation.

 #. install the *pv2web_ro* package into your Python environment
-#. initialize the project configuration directory
+#. setup the project configuration directory
 #. identify the web server directory to be used
 #. edit config.xml
 #. identify the list of EPICS PVs